Eli Terry: Heritage

 Between 1808 and 1833, Terry focused the majority of his time and effort on the production of standardized wooden clocks, which helped him accumulate a modest fortune.
 By 1833, he was sufficiently satisfied with his material success.
 At this point, he abandoned involvement in quantity production, and returned to clockmaking as the world had known it before his innovations, focusing on the production of a few high-end special clocks and the development of original clock mechanisms.
 He also spent considerable time helping along the businesses of his sons.
 He continued with this small-scale clock production until his death on the last day of February 1852.

-His achievements place him in an unusual position in the history of clockmaking, leaving him as one of the last of the clock craftsmen, but also as the first of the true manufacturers.
-His shop represents one of the last Connecticut clock shops (of which there were many) in which there was both pride in workmanship and a high level of personal skill and aptitude.

 Terry's brother Samuel (1774–1853) was also involved in the production of wooden-movement clocks, and for several years he worked as Eli's partner, manufacturing improved pillar and scroll clocks after his brother's design.

 Three of Terry's sons also became clockmakers.
 His son Eli Terry Jr. was the most notable, as the village of Terryville in Plymouth, Connecticut was named after him; he purchased the lock-making equipment that would eventually be used to form Eagle Lock Company, which for a long time was Terryville's biggest employer.

 Silas B. Terry had many financial difficulties in his time, but was eventually a founding member of the Terry Clock Company.

 Henry Terry, took over Eli Terry Sr's clock shop at "Terry's Bridge", after his retirement.